PyTemplate/fastapi/README.md

 - `make check` - Run the test and lint commands.

 - `make build` - Build a docker image locally using the Dockerfile.
-The image will be named *pytemplates_typer_cli*.
+The image will be named *pytemplates_fastapi*.

 - `make gen-docs` - Generate HTML documentation.